 IMLS Program Officers are available to discuss your project ideas with you and to look over a draft of your preliminary proposal.
-If you'd like a Program Officer to take a look at a draft, please email it to one of us by September 2, 2023.
-Sending it even earlier is preferred, but September 2nd will be the last day we are able to accept drafts.
-One of us will take a look at it and then we can schedule a call with you to discuss your draft and to answer any questions you might have.
+If you'd like a Program Officer to look at a draft, please email it to one of us by August 30, 2024.
+Sending it even earlier is preferred, but August 30th will be the last day we are able to accept drafts.
+One of us will look at it and then we can schedule a call with you to discuss your draft and to answer any questions you might have.
 Please refer to the list at the end of this presentation to identify the Program Officer whose expertise best aligns with the subject matter in your proposal.
-While we can continue to answer questions you may have about the process, we can read and provide feedback on only one draft submission for each proposal.
+While we can continue to answer questions you may have about the process, we can only read and provide feedback on one draft submission for each proposal.